livz/livz.github.io/_tips/Keychain-status-menubar.md

 end tell

 $ osascript lock.applescript
-menu item Lock Screen of menu 1 of menu bar item 8 of menu bar 1 of application process SystemUIServer
 ```

 It's also possibe to assign a key combination to the execution of the script, which will be the next tip!